 Be Honest with Yourself

 Getting a haircut should be a relaxing and fun experience for everyone.
-Having psoriasis should not decrease your ability to lead a normal life and that includes getting a haircut.
-Explaining and being honest about your condition can help to relieve your anxiety and help to properly inform your hairdresser about the truths and myths that surround psoriasis.
-The important thing is to go to a salon or a barber shop where you feel welcomed, and where you are able to enjoy your appointment, instead of worrying about the psoriasis.
+Having psoriasis should not decrease your ability to lead a normal life, and that includes getting a haircut.
+Explaining and being honest about your condition can help relieve your anxiety and help to properly inform your hairdresser about the truths and myths that surround psoriasis.
+The important thing is to go to a salon or barber shop where you feel welcomed and where you can enjoy your appointment instead of worrying about the psoriasis.